FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 ## High level overview
 Your AS is expected to continuously run a ROS master.
 The simulator will launch a node ([fsds_ros_bridge](ros-bridge.md)) that connects to your ROS system.
-This node will publish sensordata and listen for vehicle setpoints.
+This node will publish sensor data and listen for vehicle setpoints.
 When the simulation is done, the node is closed and your AS will no longer be able to interact with the simulator.
 [A more in depth explanation of the fsds system can be found here.](system-overview.md)

 Integrating your autonomous system with a simulator is a matter of subscribing and publishing to topics and acting accordingly.

+*During testing, your AS and the ROS bridge/simulator will probably run on the same machine (your local computer most likely).
+During the competition however, the AS and the ROS bridge/simulator will be on different machines (cloud servers) and communicate over a local network.*

 ## System flow and Signals